lwmqn/qnode/README.md

 qnode.on('ready', function () {
     // If the registration procedure completes successfully, 'ready' will be fired

-    // do you work here
+    // start to run your application
 });

-// Connect to the server with default account of mqtt-shepherd
+// Connect to the Server with default account of mqtt-shepherd
 // Registration procedure
 qnode.connect('mqtt://192.168.0.2', {
     username: 'freebird',